 Operating Leases.
-Operating lease obligations represent the undiscounted remaining lease payments primarily for our leased property and equipment, see Note 16 Lease in our consolidated financial statements.
-As of December 31, 2022, these obligations totaled US\$8.4 million, of which US\$3.3 million was short-term.
+Operating lease obligations represent the undiscounted remaining lease payments primarily for our leased property and equipment, see Note 15 to our consolidated financial statements.
+As of December 31, 2023, these obligations totaled US\$15.0 million, of which US\$2.3 million was short-term.

 Office Building Construction.
-We won a bid with a third-party to build an office building in Taipei and entered into a property development agreement in May 2021.
+In September 2018, the Company paid US\$58.9 million to acquire land in Hsinchu, Taiwan intended for its future Taiwan headquarters building.
+Construction work commenced at this site in January 2021, and is currently targeted for completion later in 2024.
+An estimated cash requirement for the construction project is approximately US\$27.7 million in 2024.
+We won a bid with a third party to build an office building in Taipei and entered into a property development agreement in May 2021.
 Based on the terms of the property development agreement, the Company is required to complete construction within three years after the construction license is approved.
-At this time, we are unable to accurately measure the construction progress and make a reasonably reliable estimate of the timing and future payments to the contractor, see Note 17 Commitments and Contingencies in our consolidated financial statements.
+At this time, we are unable to accurately measure the construction progress and make a reasonably reliable estimate of the timing and future payments to the contractor, see Note 16 to our consolidated financial statements.

 Tax Liability.
-Tax liability represents the provision for income tax and uncertain tax position recognized, see Note 13 Income Taxes.
-As of December 31, 2022, short-term taxes payable totaled US\$42.1 million.
-We increased long-term taxes payable of US\$10.8 million related to uncertain tax positions as of December 31, 2022.
+Tax liability represents the provision for income tax and uncertain tax position recognized, see Note 12 to our consolidated financial statements.
+As of December 31, 2023, short-term taxes payable totaled US\$7.5 million.
+We increased long-term taxes payable of US\$6.7 million related to uncertain tax positions as of December 31, 2023.
 At this time, we are unable to make a reasonably reliable estimate of the timing of payments in individual years beyond 12 months due to uncertainties in the timing and outcome of a potential tax audit.